evanx/chronica/README.md

 Alerts are sent to specified email addresses and/or a Slack channel via your Slackbot.

-We have a component model that in theory makes Chronica extensible via additional components, which are configurable by name via the main YAML configuration file.
+We have a component model that in theory makes Chronica extensible via additional components.
+These are configurable by name via the main YAML configuration file, i.e. in the same way as the "built-in" components, such as the URL monitor, tracker, alerter, Slack messenger etc.

 Pros:
 - YAML configuration